Jermaine Johnson (footballer): Sheffield Wednesday

 Sheffield Wednesday manager Brian Laws signed the Jamaican for a transfer fee in excess of £250,000 from Bradford City on 31 January 2007.
 Johnson had to face a three-game suspension when he arrived in Sheffield due to a red card he received in his last game for Bradford.
 He finally made his debut on 20 February 2007 away at Luton Town, showing glimpses of his skill, however he was substituted in the 80th minute and was unable to prevent Wednesday losing 3–2.
 Johnson added his first goal to his impressive performances scoring Wednesday's third goal in the 3–2 victory over Yorkshire rivals Leeds United on 3 March 2007 in the 54th minute.
 He was injured during his next game against Plymouth Argyle which combined with a bout of chicken pox prevented him starting for the team until the last game of the season against Norwich City.
 Johnson scored again to help the team win 3–2.

 In December 2007, Championship rivals Queens Park Rangers made an offer for Johnson.
 It was turned down however as he was described as a "top asset" in the playing squad.

-His first full season with the club was disrupted by injuries and suspensions, however he was still voted midfielder of the year by fans of the club.
+His first full season with the club was disrupted by injuries and suspensions; however, he was still voted midfielder of the year by fans of the club.

 Johnson was involved in an unusual incident during a derby match at home to Sheffield rivals Sheffield United on 19 October 2008 when he was shown a second yellow card, and subsequently a red card, after being substituted.
 This occurred after he reacted angrily to his substitution by kicking a water bottle into the home supporters.

 Jermaine Johnson was promoted with Sheffield Wednesday in 2012.

 On 9 July 2012, he signed a one-year extension with the club.
 He secured Wednesday's first win of the season on 21 August with an 89th-minute goal against Birmingham City to see Wednesday win 3–2.
-He added his second of the season the following Tuesday against Millwall F.C.
-After being out of favour for most of the season, he returned to the side against Bristol City and scored his 3rd of the season to put Wednesday in front and added his 4th and 5th just fourth days later on 6 April.
+He added his second of the season the following Tuesday against Millwall.
+After being out of favour for most of the season, he returned to the side against Bristol City and scored his third of the season to put Wednesday in front, and added his fourth and fifth just fourth days later on 6 April.
 This was his first league double for Sheffield Wednesday as he secured a crucial win against Blackburn Rovers, equalising against an early Blackburn penalty and scoring the winning goal with a great 25-yard strike in the 78th minute to give Wednesday a 3–2 win.
-Johnsons 6th of the 2012/13 season came against Yorkshire Rivals Leeds United with a right-footed strike from the centre of the box, headed on from teammate Jérémy Hélan.
+Johnson's sixth of the 2012/13 season came against Yorkshire Rivals Leeds United, with a right-footed strike from the centre of the box, headed on from teammate Jérémy Hélan.

 On 4 July 2013, he signed another one-year extension, continuing as the club's longest-serving current player.
 In May 2014, Johnson announced via Twitter that he was to leave Sheffield Wednesday.